tanyadyz12-eng/Final_project_MixMaster/README.md

   README.md

-Note:
-data/cocktails.json must be present for both the CLI and GUI to function correctly.
+Note: data/cocktails.json must be present for both the CLI and GUI to function correctly.

 Installation

-Install Python 3.10+.
+Install Python 3.10 or higher.

 Download or clone the repository.